bLightZP/Audio-File-Hashing-for-TheAudioDB.com/README.md

 http://www.yanniel.info/2012/01/open-subtitles-api-in-delphi.html

 Unlike the OpenSubtitles.org hash, in this case, hash offset position within the file is determined by the file size to support smaller file sizes, while allowing larger TAG data (embedded images) to be changed without affecting both hashes (unless the embedded image changes the file size from under 2048KiB to over 2048KiB).

+This project also demonstrate using the MediaInfo DLL to extract TAG/ID3 information from MP3/FLAC files.